 Money will flow better through the construction supply chain

-Companies will have the funds to invest into their businesses, meaning more hired apprentices and newer equipment
+Companies will have the funds to invest in their businesses, meaning more hired apprentices and newer equipment

 Reduced risk in business, resulting in competitive pricing in the market

 We are proud to see Canada working towards finding a resolution to this systemic issue.
-We continue to provide support and work closely with each region’s provincial government, as well as with the federal government, to encourage the development of strong prompt payment legislation nationwide.
-There is a dire need to implement changes to the status quo in order to further the success of the Canadian construction industry and their tradespeople.
-We look forward to the progress of nationwide prompt payment legislation.
+We continue to provide support and work closely with each region’s Provincial Government, as well as with the Federal government, to encourage the development of strong prompt payment legislation nationwide.
+There is a dire need to implement changes to the status quo to further the success of the Canadian construction industry and their tradespeople.
+We look forward to event more prompt payment legislation.

 - British Columbia Law Institute is in the process of reviewing the province’s current Builders’ Lien Act as part of the Builders Lien Reform Project.